 I’m back with my final submission for the Steviva “Sweeten it up” blogger challenge, and I have to say that I think these pumpkin cheesecake bars are my favorite!
 A big thank you to Steviva for providing me with the sweeteners for these recipes!

-I think this is my favorite recipe of the challenge!
-I am one of those that goes crazy for pumpkin spice everything at the first glimmer of Fall.
+I think this is my favorite recipe for the challenge!
+I am one of those people that goes crazy for pumpkin spice everything at the first glimmer of Fall.
 This year though, I haven’t been able to enjoy my typical pumpkin pie poke cake, pumpkin cinnamon rolls, or even my personal favorite, Pumpkin Spice Latte from Starbucks.
 I’m sure there is a way to order that baby low carb, but I haven’t figured it out yet.

-So with my the last challenge category being dessert, I figured this was as good of a time as any to do some experimenting and create a yummy recipe to satisfy my pumpkin spice cravings.
+So with the last challenge category being a dessert, I figured this was as good of a time as any to do some experimenting and create a yummy recipe to satisfy my pumpkin spice cravings.
 And let’s just say I think I hit the nail on the head with these low carb pumpkin cheesecake bars.

 There is plenty of pumpkin spice flavor packed into these low carb pumpkin cheesecake bars, and since I used Erysweet and Fructevia sweeteners from Steviva, they are lower in carbs too!
 Fructevia is a blend of Fructose, Inulin, and Stevia Extract, and it is 2x sweeter than sugar.
-That means it takes only 1/2 the amount of sugar you would use in a recipe, but it acts similarly as sugar since it still has the carmelizing properties.
+That means it takes only 1/2 the amount of sugar you would use in a recipe, but it acts similarly as sugar since it still has the caramelizing properties.
 This makes it a great substitute to use in baking!

 Erysweet is Steviva’s granular erythritol.
 It’s only 70% as sweet as sugar, so I bumped up with sweet factor with the Fructevia, but still got the bulk I needed in the batter from the Erysweet.
-The result were these sweet and perfectly layered pumpkin cheesecake bars that you can’t help but gobble up.
+The result was these sweet and perfectly layered pumpkin cheesecake bars that you can’t help but gobble up.
 Here’s the recipe: